 Western North Pacific Gray Whales

 A western North Pacific population of gray whales historically migrated along the coasts of Russia, Korea, Japan, and China and was thought to be extinct after being decimated by commercial whaling before the 1970s.
-Small numbers of gray whales were discovered in the 1990s off Sakhalin Island, Russia, and current conservation efforts focus on mitigating the impacts of rapidly expanding offshore oil and gas development in that region and on reducing the risk of entanglement in fishing gear.
-Satellite telemetry, photo-identification, and genetic studies are providing new insights on the movements and phenology of gray whales throughout the North Pacific and raising new questions concerning the relationships of the Sakhalin whales to other gray whales in the North Pacific.
+Small numbers of gray whales were discovered in the 1990s off Sakhalin Island, Russia, and recent conservation efforts focused on mitigating the impacts of rapidly expanding offshore oil and gas development in that region and on reducing the risk of entanglement in fishing gear.
+Satellite telemetry, photo-identification, and genetic studies provided new insights on the movements and phenology of gray whales throughout the North Pacific and raised new questions concerning the relationships of the Sakhalin whales to other gray whales in the North Pacific.

 Species Status